2009 WNBA Finals: Game 5

-The core of the dynamic Phoenix Mercury is a trio as talented as any in the game.
+The key to Phoenix Mercury's victory was credited to a trio of talented players.

 Diana Taurasi, Cappie Pondexter and Penny Taylor - who led the team to its 2007 title - did it again in 2009, when the Mercury held off a late rally by the tenacious Indiana Fever for a 94–86 victory in the deciding Game 5.

 League and finals MVP Taurasi scored 26 points, Pondexter had 24, and Taylor made two crucial free throws with 37.7 seconds left for the Mercury, who won the last two games to take the intense series 3–2.

 When it was over, the three hugged in elation, and Taylor - the Australian who joined the team Aug.
 1 after reconstructive ankle surgery - broke down in tears.

 Tammy Sutton-Brown scored 22 points, and Jessica Davenport had a career-high 18 for Indiana in its first finals appearance.
 Tamika Catchings added 16 points and nine rebounds for the Fever.

 Sutton-Brown pointed to the crucial home loss in Game 4.

 "We had an opportunity to close it out at home, and we let that one slip away," she said, "but I think we came out and fought hard tonight.
 Phoenix is a great team.
 I think it was a great series.
 It was great for the WNBA."

 Indiana rallied from 10 down in the second half to tie it at 80 on Sutton-Brown's layup with 4:29 to play, then Tangela Smith made two 3-pointers, her only field goals of the night, to put the Mercury ahead for good.